wp-plugins/ns-seo-custom-fields/README.txt

 == Changelog ==

+= 2.1.3 =
+* Added link detection in custom fields (so links will be counted properly for Yoast's "outbound links" stat)
+* Updated for compatibility with latest version of WP SEO by Yoast (>=1.5.4)

 = 2.1.2 =
 * Added custom field support to the live, at-a-glance keyword stats on the General tab of the Yoast metabox